 Dr Umair Mehmood Siddiqui, Professor, Department of Islamic Learning, Karachi university and another esteemed senior outstanding graduate of the AIIS also practically guiding the current lot of students as a mentor, teacher and guide spoke on the extraordinary scholastic abilities of Dr Ansari (ra) second to none, who inundated his era with his intellectual and spiritual outreach as a outstanding thinker and a reformist, a Ghazali of his time.
-Dr Umair also spoke the two books authored by Dr Ansari (ra) which were almost extinct but were recently discovered by him during the course of ongoing research and published through the joint effort of Dr Umair and Dr Habibur Rahman under the aegis of DBF Seerat Research Centre.
-The final session came to a close with the vote of bv President World thanks the Federation of Islamic Missions and prayers for the Muslim Ummah.
+Dr Umair also spoke the two books authored by Dr Ansari (ra) which were almost extinct but were recently discovered by him during the course of and published research ongoing through the joint effort of Dr Umair and Dr Habibur Rahman under the aegis of DBF Seerat Research Centre.
+The final session came to a close with the vote of thanks bν the President Federation of Islamic Missions and prayers for the Muslim Ummah.